opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 ```

-**Please Note** : This project runs on node `10.24.1` and so when installing node please ensure that you install this version.
+**Please Note** : This project runs on node `10.24.1` (refer to the `.nvmrc` or `.node-version` file in the base directory for correct version) and so when installing node please ensure that you install this version.
 You can do so by running
 ```script
 nvm install 10.24.1
 ```